Sandwich Attack

 Prevent Sandwich Exploitation

-Sandwich attacks are serious MEV problem affecting DeFi users.
-Understanding sandwich attacks helps you protect your transactions.
+Sandwich attacks are a serious MEV problem affecting DeFi users.
+Understanding sandwich attacks helps protect transactions.
 If you're interested in MEV or DeFi security, explore MEV careers at Flashbots and protocol teams.
 These roles focus on building fair, sandwich-resistant trading.

 Find Sandwich Attack Jobs